evanmgoodwin/Election-Analysis/README.md

 ## Challenge Summary
 Further analysis of the elction shows that:
--The counties involved in the election were:
+- The counties involved in the election were:
       - Jefferson
       - Denver
       - Arapahoe